Open Source VoIP & ICT Solutions for Businesses Worldwide

 What is the difference between edge computing and fog computing?

-The terms are often used interchangeably, but fog computing typically refers to a broader architecture that includes intermediate nodes between the edge device and the cloud, forming a tiered hierarchy.
-Edge computing focuses specifically on processing at or near the data source.
-Most practitioners today just say “edge” and mean any compute outside a central cloud data centre.
+The terms are often used interchangeably.
+Fog computing technically refers to a broader tiered architecture that includes intermediate nodes between the edge device and the cloud.
+In practice, most practitioners just say “edge” and mean any compute outside a central cloud data centre.

 Which industries benefit most from edge AI?

-Manufacturing (real-time defect detection on assembly lines), retail (in-store computer vision for inventory and checkout), autonomous vehicles (sensor fusion and path planning that cannot wait for a cloud round trip), and healthcare (on-device medical imaging analysis) are the leading adopters.
-Any industry with low-latency requirements or strict data-residency rules has a strong incentive to move compute to the edge.
+Manufacturing (real-time defect detection on assembly lines), retail (in-store computer vision for inventory), autonomous vehicles (sensor fusion that can’t wait for a cloud round-trip), and healthcare (on-device medical imaging analysis) are the leading adopters.
+Any industry with strict latency requirements or data-residency rules has a strong incentive to move compute to the edge.

 How do you update AI models running on thousands of edge devices?

-The standard approach is an over-the-air (OTA) update pipeline: new model versions are tested in a staging fleet, then rolled out incrementally using a canary deployment pattern.
+The standard approach is an OTA (over-the-air) update pipeline: new model versions are tested in a staging fleet, then rolled out incrementally using a canary deployment pattern.
 Platforms like Balena, AWS IoT Greengrass, and Azure IoT Edge include OTA update management as a built-in capability.
 Rollback triggers based on inference accuracy metrics are an essential safety net.

 What is federated learning and why does it matter at the edge?